simbit18/nuttx-testing-tools/nuttx/test/readme.txt

-spell � checck  �with codespell ( instaaall with: pip install codespell )
+spell � check  �with codespell ( instaaall with: pip install codespell )

 0xF6
 �